Bedwetting (also known as nocturnal enuresis) is the unintentional passing of urine whilst asleep. It can happen on a regular basis or occasionally

 Speak to your GP if:

-- You've tried things you can do at home and your child keeps wetting the bed
+- You have followed the above hints and tips home and your child keeps wetting the bed

 - Your child has started wetting the bed again after being dry for more than 6 months